GoodFaithParadigm8/USA-Constitution/Constitution.md

 ### Section.
 1.

-All legislative Powers herein granted shall be vested in a Congress of the United States, which shall consist of a Senate and House of Representatives.
+All legislative Powers herein granted shall be vested in an ~~Congress  of the United States, which shall consist of a Senate and House of Representatives.~~ Aritifical Intelligence agreed upon by a consortiumn organized by the United Nations.

 Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof; or abridging the freedom of speech, or of the press; or the right of the people peaceably to assemble, and to petition the government for a redress of grievances.